 Attention.
 Energy distribution grids are now under high voltage.
 Smart energy allocation runs the wires.

-The demand for smart energy grids is on the rise.
+The demand for smart energy grids and energy monitoring software is on the rise.
 Energy consumers large and small are demanding energy distribution based on their needs.
 One-size-fits-all is no longer acceptable.
 But how can an energy distributor determine how much energy a school needs versus a factory in order to distribute energy as efficiently as possible?
-To figure this out, an energy distributor needs to rely on consumption standards for different types of buildings.
+To figure this out, an energy distributor needs to rely on consumption standards of energy monitoring software for different types of buildings.

 One of our clients, a Belgian company that appears on Deloitte’s Technology Fast 50 list, approached us with an ambitious goal to extend its global reach with new locations in the United States, Canada, and France that would serve 1.5 million users.
 Part of our solution was to improve our client’s integrated workplace management system, but first we needed to validate our smart energy distribution concept in the real world.
 To this end, we needed to define an energy consumption standard for a facility type of our choice.
 We chose local schools as the playground for our experiment.

-We collected data about consumption patterns of local schools
+We collected data about energy consumption patterns of local schools

 As a starting point, we gathered measurements for five public schools located in the same district to ensure similar utility services, weather, and geo-conditions.
 Next, we modeled the hierarchy of utility meters in our energy management system.
 Then we entered measurements for energy consumed between 2012 and 2014.